On rational maps between moduli spaces of curves and of vector bundles: Generic fibers, rational normal curves and pointed genus 0 curves

-\begin{remark} When $g(C)=2$ and $D=K$ Proposition \ref{rnc} coincides with the description given in \cite{bol:kumwed} where the closure of the fiber of the classifying map over a stable bundle $E$ is a plane conic passing by the four points of $\Delta(E)\in|2K|$.
-In this case the map $p_{\PP_c}$ is the projection on $|2K|=\PP^2$ with center the node $[\cO_C\oplus \cO_C]$ of the Kummer surface $Kum(C)\subset |2\Theta|$ and the fiber of $p_{\PP_c}$ over a divisor $\Delta(E)\in |2K|$ is a $\PP^1$, that corresponds to the pencil of conics in $\PP^{2}_{\Delta(E)}$ passing by the four points.
-This can be seen as the base example of Theorem \ref{verokapra}.
-Plane conics passing by 4 fixed points are in fact in bijection with configurations of four points on the projective line and $\PP^1$ is in fact the GIT compactification of $\cM_{0,4}$.
-The semistable configurations correspond to the rank 2 reducible conics and to the three points of intersection of the projective line with $Kum(C)$. \end{remark}
+\begin{remark} When $g(C)=2$ and $D=K$ Proposition \ref{rnc} coincides with the description of the conic bundle given in \cite{bol:kumwed}.
+In this case the closure of the fiber of the classifying map over a stable bundle $E$ is a plane conic in $\PP^2_{\Delta(E)}$ passing through the four points of $\Delta(E)\in|2K|$.
+The map $p_{\PP_c}$ is the projection on $|2K|=\PP^2$ with center the node $[\cO_C\oplus \cO_C]$ of the Kummer surface $\Kum(C)\subset |2\Theta|$ and the fiber of $p_{\PP_c}$ over a divisor $\Delta(E)\in |2K|$ is a $\PP^1$, that corresponds to the pencil of conics in $\PP^{2}_{\Delta(E)}$ passing through the four points.
+This pencil can be seen as the base example of Theorem \ref{verokapra}.
+Plane conics passing through four fixed points in general position are in fact in bijection with configurations of four points on the projective line and $\PP^1$ is in fact the GIT compactification of $\cM_{0,4}$ (and, by the way, also the Mumford-Knudsen one, $\overline{\cM}_{0,4}$).
+The semistable configurations correspond to the rank 2 reducible conics and to the points of intersection of the projective line with $\Kum(C)$. \end{remark}

-Proposition \ref{rnc} then gives us an interesting interpretation of the fibers of the projection $p_{\PP_c}$.
-We have just showed in fact that, if $N\in |2D|$ the restriction
+Proposition \ref{rnc} and Theorem \ref{verokapra} then suggest us a modular interpretation of the fibers of the projection $p_{\PP_c}$.
+In fact we have just showed that, if $N\in |2D|$, then the restriction

 contracts every RNC passing through the $2g$ points of N, when the RNC is not contained in the base locus.
 In particular, if $g=2,3$ then $\varphi_{D|\PP^{2g-2}_N}$ contracts every RNC passing through $N$.
+Then, via Kapranov's isomorphism, the fibers of the map $\varphi_D$ make up a family of $2g$-pointed rational curves.
+The last two sections of the paper will be devoted to describing the fibers of $p_{\PP_c}$ via the families of RNCs contained in $\Pd$.